luisfmnunes/CppParser/README.md

 ## The Library

-This library has the purpose of this library is to provide a C++ command line parser.
+This library has the purpose of providing a C++ command line parser.
 There are two classes of objects in this library, options and flags.

 ### Options
 These are variables which receive values to override a local variable content.
 These variables require an argument.
 The example below set the option -n or --num_of_threads which will store the value passed in command line to local variable (int) number_of_threads.